producer999/Notepad3000/notepad3000-readme.txt

 	-collapse text down to remain on screen when you resize from large to small (solved by above)

-Next:
+v0.01.05 (3/10/2017)

--****show current open/saved filename on top bar -****fix text formatting on saving then loading the same file -****debug the menu options and load/save
+-****show current open/saved filename on top bar
+-fix text formatting on saving then loading the same file by using TextGetOptions.UseCrlf on save -****debug the menu options and load/save
--****add a check to see if you want to save after clicking Close using MessageDialog -****add a check to see if you should just save or open save file picker -****figure out how to integrate scrolling (and word wrap) with the InkCanvas
+-create 3-way message dialog and proper checks, return Task<string> instead of Task<bool> in async -add a check to see if you want to save after clicking Open using MessageDialog -****add a check to see if you want to save after clicking Close using MessageDialog -add a check to see if you want to save after clicking New using MessageDialog -****add a check to see if you want to save after exiting using MessageDialog -add a check to see if you should just save or open save file picker -****figure out how to integrate scrolling (and word wrap) with the InkCanvas -****create keyboard shortcuts for save, select all, close file, close program

+BUGS:

+Potentially Fixed Bug: New -> type -> New -> Save -> Cancel
+	result: clears text anyway
+	expected: leaves text intact, textChanged = true, file = null, isCurrentFileSaved = false potentially fixed: v0.01.05
+	fixed:

+Bug: New -> Open -> choose a file -> type text -> New -> Save
+	result: exception, text clears, file saves
+	expected: no exception
+	info: New -> Open -> choose a file -> type text -> Open -> Save does not throw exception